-The Quapaw Tribe CCDF Program collaborates with the Northeastern Oklahoma Tribal CCDF Staff to implement provider trainings throughout the year for the child care providers who have Native American children subsidized by our CCDF Programs.
+The Quapaw Tribe CCDF Program collaborates with the Northeastern Oklahoma Tribal CCDF staff to implement provider trainings throughout the year for childcare providers who have Native American children subsidized by our CCDF Programs.

 We provided approximately 40 trainings for the fiscal year October 1, 2016-September 30, 2017.
-Providers were invited to attend from the four state area within a hundred mile radius of the our Tribe.
-We have provided these training to at least 1,420 child care providers.
+Providers are invited to attend from the four state area who are within a hundred-mile radius of the our tribe.
+So far, we have provided these training to at least 1,420 child care providers.

-The first training of the year is “Creating an Environment where People Thrive” by Jerrod Murr.
-It is set for January 18, 2018 at the Northeast Technology Center in Afton.
-Child care providers will receive 2 hours of formal training.
+In 2018, we attended training “Creating an Environment where People Thrive” by Jerrod Murr at the Northeast Technology Center in Afton.
+Childcare providers received two hours of formal training.

-We also create a week of events for National Week of the Young Child in Miami, OK, support the Intertribal Children’s Powwow, and assist with the Just For Kids “JFK” week camp that the Northeastern Tribal Health System sponsors.
-These three events alone we reach out to 4,473 children each year.
+Each year, CCDF staff take part in three large events supporting children.
+A week of events for National Week of the Young Child in Miami, OK is held each Spring.
+Quapaw Tribal staff support the Intertribal Children’s Powwow in June.
+We also assist with the Just For Kids “JFK” week camp that is sponsored by the Northeastern Tribal Health System clinic in Miami, OK.
+These three events alone reach 4,473 children annually.

 We are taking subsidy applications at this time.

-referral program to assist parents in locating a child care facility.
+referral program to assist parents with locating a childcare facility.